Non-backtracking Graph Neural Networks: Theoretical Analysis

 In the literature on the expressive capabilities of GNNs, comparisons with the well-known $k$-WL test are common.
-However, even when certain models surpass the $k$-WL test in performance, evaluating their relative merits remains a nontrivial task.
-Furthermore, due to the substantial performance gap between the 1-WL and 3-WL tests, many algorithms fall into a range between these two tests, making it more difficult to compare them with each other.
+However, since the $k$-WL test only focuses on graph isomorphism, i.e. graph level tasks, it is inadequate for measuring the expressive power in node classification tasks.
+Furthermore, due to the substantial performance gap between the 1-WL (equivalent to 2-WL) and 3-WL tests, many algorithms fall into the range between these two tests, making it more difficult to compare them with each other \citep{huang2021short, wang2023mathscr}.
 It is also worth noting that comparing GNNs with the WL test does not always accurately reflect their performance on real-world datasets.

 To address these issues, several studies have turned to spectral analysis of GNNs.
 From a spectral viewpoint, GNNs can be seen as functions of the eigenvectors and eigenvalues of the given graph. \cite{nt2019revisiting} showed that GNNs operate as low-pass filters on the graph spectrum, and \cite{balcilar2020analyzing} analyzed the use of various GNNs as filters to extract the relevant graph spectrum and measure their expressive power.
 Moreover, \cite{oono2020graph} argue that the expressive power of GNNs is influenced by the topological information contained in the graph spectrum.